CalderaWP/caldera/README.md

 * `composer fixes`
     - This should run all lints/sniffs/ fixes

-A package MAY have these commands
+A package MAY have these commands:

 * Run unit tests
     - `composer test:unit`